 What Kind of Agent Pays a Referral Fee?

 Then there's the whole question of the competency of the agent who pays those fees.
 Real estate professionals who need to outbid each other to get referrers' nods, surrendering a portion of their precious commission, might not be your best bet for representation.
 Some could be new to the profession or new in town and need referrals to get their careers going.
 But some agents seek out referrals because they have no other way to get any business.
 Does a rep who either has little experience or isn't good at the game sound like a great pick for you?

 Real estate is a tough field.
 According to the National Association of Realtors, the median income was only $41,800 in 2018.
 Some make much more.
-But you will probably never find a top-producing agent, one of the successful 20 percent, relying on referrals as a source of business.
+But you will probably never find a top-producing agent relying on referrals as a source of business.